Hi. Welcome to the Good Life. 🍯 We’re glad you’re here!

 - Pieces should be typed, double-spaced and paginated with one-inch margins and a 12 point serif font, preferably Times New Roman.

-- Include no more than three pieces in a single text file.
+- Include no more than 3 pieces in a single text file.

 ⭐ Nonfiction:

-Send us your best, most polished work.
-We want to read essays that wake us up in the morning—ones that get our minds working and hearts thumping.
-We want prose that is artful and clever with voices that are clear and cadent.
+We want essays that get our minds working and hearts thumping and prose that is artful with voices that are clear and cadent.
 Whether traditional or experimental, structure and form should enhance the content of a story that is both universal and painfully specific.
-Fresh perspectives, especially ones we may not have considered before, are encouraged.
-We want what you’ve got, and we’re eager to read.

 - Essays should be typed, double-spaced and paginated with one-inch margins and a 12 point serif font, preferably Times New Roman.